-Dr. Steven Bock Answers Your Questions
+Dr. Steven Bock Answers Questions from the Lyme Disease Patient Community

 Q: Are you ILADS trained?
 Could you also please elaborate and tell us more about your training, experience working with Lyme patients, and any continued work you do with ILADS?